efeliciano17/efeliciano17/README.md

 **`🌐 Welcome to my GitHub Bio!`**

 👋 Hello, World!
-I'm Emyrca, a dedicated cybersecurity enthusiast.
+I'm Emyrca, a dedicated cybersecurity enthusiast and a passionate, detail-oriented professional.
+I bring strengths in problem-solving, time management, and clear communication to the cybersecurity field.
+I am committed to protecting organizations and individuals from evolving cyber threats while continuously expanding my technical skills and knowledge.
+Guided by the values of integrity, continuous learning, and a proactive security mindset, I strive to identify vulnerabilities, strengthen security measures, and promote a strong culture of cybersecurity awareness.
+I am excited to apply my growing expertise to help organizations safeguard critical assets and build resilient digital environments.

 📖 My projects involves on identifying vulnerabilities, developing innovative solutions to complex challenges, and leveraging my understanding of security protocols to anticipate potential threats and implement proactive measures.